Need an EPC in Cheshunt?

 Are All Listed Buildings Exempt From An EPC?

-All listed properties are exempt from needing an EPC.
+All listed properties are exempt from requiring an EPC.
 A listed building is one as being identified in the database of Historic England as a listed building.
-This list can be found on the historic england website.
+A list can be found on the historic england website.

 Can You Evict A Tenant Without An EPC?